 The enamel is the hard outermost layer of the tooth that protects it from wear and tear.
 Beneath the enamel is a layer of dentin, which is softer than enamel but still provides some protection.
 The pulp is located at the center of the tooth and contains blood vessels and nerves.

 Root canal treatment is necessary when the pulp becomes infected or damaged.
 During this procedure, the dentist removes the infected or damaged pulp from inside the tooth to save it from further damage.
-Root canal treatment can help you keep your natural teeth for a lifetime!
+A root canal can help you keep your natural teeth for a lifetime!

 What is Root Canal Treatment and why is it Important?